utnet-org/utility-readonly/docs/practices/protocol_upgrade.md

 ### Background

-At NEAR, we use the term protocol version to mean the version of the blockchain protocol and is separate from the version of some specific client (such as nearcore), since the protocol version defines the protocol rather than some specific implementation of the protocol.
+At NEAR, we use the term protocol version to mean the version of the blockchain protocol and is separate from the version of some specific client (such as framework), since the protocol version defines the protocol rather than some specific implementation of the protocol.
 More concretely, for each epoch, there is a corresponding protocol version that is agreed upon by validators through